Max Strus NBA Playoffs Player Props: Heat vs. Bucks

 - Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Strus' opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Giving up 113.3 points per game, the Bucks are the 14th-ranked squad in the NBA defensively.
+- The Bucks are the 14th-best defensive team in the league, allowing 113.3 points per game.

-- The Bucks are the 20th-ranked team in the league, giving up 44.2 rebounds per contest.
+- On the boards, the Bucks are ranked 20th in the NBA, allowing 44.2 rebounds per game.

-- Allowing 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.
+- The Bucks give up 23.9 assists per contest, fifth-ranked in the NBA.

-- The Bucks are the 11th-ranked squad in the NBA at allowing threes, giving up 12.1 made 3-pointers per game.
+- The Bucks are the 11th-ranked team in the league at allowing threes, conceding 12.1 made 3-pointers per contest.

 Max Strus vs. the Bucks